jonathanpotter/config-server-tutorial/README.md

 bar
 ```

-You have built an app that pulls its configuration from the config service instance at start up.
+Success!
+You have built an app that pulls its configuration from the PCF Config Server Instance during app start up.
+Change the value of `info.foo` in GitHub and restart your app to see the changes take effect.

-## Part 4: Advanced Topics
+## Part 5: Advanced Topics

 These are bonus exercises you can do on your own if you'd like to learn more about the advanced features of config server.